sunali1/tic_tac_toe_tech_test/README.md

 •••Domain Model

-Board - initializes a new game of 3X3 cells
+Board: initializes a new game of 3X3 cells

-Cell - writes O or X  as per player input
+Cell: writes O or X  as per player input

-Players - each make move and counter move
+Game: has responsibility of Board and players - each make move and counter move

 Winning combinations